AndreMIsidoro/escalations/linux_priviledges_enumeration.md

 	Go look at the webapp dir to find configs and he code Go look at the database
+	Look at the configs of the other apps running: ftp, mails, etc

 ## Gather Basic Informaiton